 Furthermore, there is a variety of other reasons why you should consolidate your assets with just one reliable advisor.
 The reasons are:

-- Lower Costs: You’re likely to pay a higher cost when you open investment accounts with multiple financial institutions.
+Lower Costs: You’re likely to pay a higher cost when you open investment account with multiple financial institutions.

-- Streamlined Administration: Fewer tax forms and accounts statements make it easier to keep track of your investments.
+Streamlined Administration: Fewer tax forms and account statements make it easier to keep track of your investments.

 Instilling Financial Responsibility in Your Children